fubar2/flaskdashboard/README.md

 * Accidental physical contact of plants, PVC tubes or pots during maintenance.
 It's almost impossible to avoid bumping the scales or plants when viewing them and handling them during maintenance such as when scouting for pests with a loupe, pruning or manually watering.
-No attempt will be made to avoid these necessary interventions since this is a proof of concept. *If it works, it will work even better under more strictly controlled conditions.*
+No attempt will be made to avoid these necessary interventions since this is a proof of concept. *If it works, it will work even better under more strictly controlled conditions*

 * Pots have two PVC irrigation pipes fixed to them.
-The bottom, larger (10mm) one is for drainage into containers and the other smaller (7mm) carries fluid from the automated nutrient pump attached to the nutrient reservoir.
+The bottom, larger (10mm) one is for drainage into containers and the other smaller (4mm) carries fluid from the automated pump attached to the nutrient reservoir.
 These pipes can and do interfere with measurement if/when they bump into each other or into other equipment in the growing space.

 * The electronic hardware.
 The load cell and A/D converter chip introduce their own systematic and random errors, but from earlier experiments, these seem to be minimised by